 Overall, the shots panning with swimming or moving birds seemed to work out the best.
 If I was going to try more nature video I would definitely purchase the tripod foot for the CX 70-300 and use a tripod and fluid video head to capture footage of static subjects.
 I think hand-holding, even at 300mm, with this lens can produce acceptable footage of moving subjects, but it does take some practice, coupled with some patience.

-You can view a couple of YouTube videos that I produced for this article by clicking on the links below.
-The Blue-Winged Teal video took less than an hour to assemble and edit, while the Turkey Vulture one only took about 20 minutes.
-I did a few very minor exposure adjustments to some of the clips but didn’t bother with any other adjustments at all.
+You can view a YouTube video that I produced for this article by clicking on the link below.
+The Blue-Winged Teal video took less than an hour to assemble and edit I did a few very minor exposure adjustments to some of the clips but didn’t bother with any other adjustments at all.
 I think the quality in these videos is a reasonable representation of what folks with very little video experience could produce from some holiday footage.
 Hope you enjoy them…

 Blue-Winged Teal video